 Additionally, the red arc relates to the base of Hinduism and Buddhism or Muladhara Chakra that is the first chakra, connecting the human being to the physical plane.

-As a most noteworthy, it represents Swadhisthana in the chakra system, which is energy-related with creativity, fertility, and sexuality.
+As most noteworthy, it represents Swadhisthana in the chakra system, which is energy-related with creativity, fertility, and sexuality.

 In the chakra system, moreover, it represents the Manipura Chakra that is the seat of man's ego and personal power, similar to how the SunSun feeds the earth.

-As the fourth color of the rainbow, green relates to the Archangel Raphael, which corresponds to healing.
+As the fourth colour of the rainbow, green relates to the Archangel Raphael, which corresponds to healing.
 Additionally, in the rainbow, green represents love, health, and wealth.
 The chakra system, too, corresponds to Anahata, the heart chakra that can give and receive love.